-The beautiful island of Sicily has always been on the crossroads of many different empires.
+The beautiful island of Sicily has always been at the crossroads of many different empires.
 That is why it is historically rich and culturally vibrant.

 Quite a few resorts are open during winters, and the otherwise touristy town of Taormina is surprisingly calm.
-Culture lovers will also enjoy Siracusa’s Feast of Saint Lucy in December and Agrigento’s Almond Blossom Festival in late February.
-And if you are looking for some adventure, try skiing on Mt.
-Etna.
+Culture lovers will also enjoy Siracusa's Feast of Saint Lucy in December and Agrigento's Almond Blossom Festival in late February.
+And if you are looking for adventure, make sure to include skiing on Mt.
+Etna on your Sicily itinerary!

 Sicilian winters are milder than anywhere else in Europe.
 Temperatures can be as high as 20 °C or 68 °F because of hot winds from Africa.
 And it is almost always sunny.

-There are a few cold spells, but they do not last longer than a couple of days.
+There are a few cold spells, but they do not last longer than a few days.
 However, it is still advisable to wear coats and sweaters because of a cool light wind that blows through the island.